zikriyeurkmezcengiz/ai-agents-for-beginners/07-planning-design/README.md

 ## Summary

 In this article we have looked at an example of how we can create a planner that can dynamically select the available agents defined.
 The output of the Planner decomposes the tasks and assigns the agents so them to be executed.
-It is assumed the agents has access to function/tools that are required to perform the task.
+It is assumed the agents have access to the functions/tools that are required to perform the task.
 In addition to the agents you can include other patterns like reflection, summarizer, and round robin chat to further customize.

 ## Additional Resources

-* AutoGen Magentic One - A Generalist multi agent system for solving complex task and has achieved impressive results on multiple challenging agentic benchmarks.
+* AutoGen Magentic One - A Generalist multi agent system for solving complex tasks and has achieved impressive results on multiple challenging agentic benchmarks.
 Reference: <a href="https://github.com/microsoft/autogen/tree/main/python/packages/autogen-magentic-one" target="_blank">autogen-magentic-one</a>.
 In this implementation the orchestrator create task specific plan and delegates these tasks to the available agents.
 In addition to planning the orchestrator also employs a tracking mechanism to monitor the progress of the task and re-plans as required.